mjamini/social_node_api/README.md

 # social_node_api
 node server api for social media

+# Prerequisit
+NodeJS and mongoBD require to run this application successfully.

 # $npm install
 This command will download all node modules used in this api.
 # $node run dev